 3. If I throw in a ton of hashtags in my descriptions, I will get ranked in searches.

-K, this isn’t Twitter so stop treating it like it is.
-Check out any high ranking pin on any given topic and you won’t see a single hashtag in the descriptions.
-Pinterest wants you to use full sentences to describe your pin.
-Like a grown-up.
-See, you did learn useful stuff in high school.
+K, this isn’t Twitter or Instagram so stop treating it like it is.
+Check out any high ranking pin on any given topic and you won’t see more than 3 hashtags in the descriptions.
+Hashtags are relatively new on Pinterest and experts are still not sure if hashtags will stay or how they will improve pinners feeds.

 4. I can only pin my posts once to each board.